langchain-ai/agents-from-scratch-ts/README.md

 3.  `email_assistant_hitl_memory.ts`: Further extends the HITL assistant with persistent memory to learn from user feedback and preferences.

 ### Typescript Notebooks
+- `langgraph_101.ipynb`
+- `agent.ipynb`,
+- `hitl.ipynb`,
+- `memory.ipynb`,

 There are also multiple interactive Typescript Jupyter notebooks to go through the process of creating these agentic features.
 The notebooks assemble the agents in `src/` step by step.
-You can use **ts-lab kernel instead of the default python kernel** to execute the notebook code in `agent.ipynb`, `hitl.ipynb`, `memory.ipynb`, and `langgraph_101.ipynb`
+You can use **ts-lab kernel instead of the default python kernel** to execute the notebook code cells

 ## Table of Contents